mwaldropdatastax/ds-docker-demo/README.md

 I may do some additional tweaking to the script over time to simplify other common things, but to use this example, you will need a fairly functional knowledge of Docker and all of it's concepts to make effective use of the environment.
 However, this gives a great head start.

+*** Note:  You will notice in the docker-compose.yml there is an external network defined.
+This is required to workaround a Docker issue that prevents proper functionality because of the default behavior of using underscores in the service names.
+That is why the init.sh script checks and creates an external Docker network on startup, to avoid this issue.
+If it looks like a hack, it's because it is a hack.
+Unfortunately at this point, it seems to be the most common workaround for this Docker issue.

 REFERENCES:
 https://store.docker.com/images/datastax?tab=description